 If you’re using zip ties to secure the cable along the gunwale area, allow a little slack (don’t cinch them completely tight).
 A little slack in the attachments allow for the cable to flex as it’s actuated, for smoother operation and longer cable life.

 When installing the cable at the engine end, be sure to lubricate the telescopic ram (the part that slides in and out) with plenty of good waterproof lithium-based grease.
 This is especially important if the steering cable is connected through the engine tilt tube, as this area tends to get very rusty.
-Teleflex advice is “always remember: grease, grease, grease.”
+Advice from the professionals at SeaStar is “always remember: grease, grease, grease.”

 Example: A = 18" B = 96" C = 24"